wanelo/image-server/README.md

 - Split into subdirectories in manta?
 Currently all product Ids are on one level.
 Difficult to list files.

 ### Done
+- ~~Limit the number of simultaneous manta uploads.
+Channels can be used instead of go routines.~~
 - ~~Move default compression to configuration~~
 - ~~save processed images into manta~~
 - ~~error handling [done]~~